Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Introduction

 Conventionally, suppressing higher-weight errors requires increasing the QEC code distance, e.g., by means of code concatenation~\cite{Knill:96a,Aliferis:05}, or increasingly larger codes such as is done with surface codes~\cite{Dennis:02,Fowler:2012ys}, color codes~\cite{Bombin:2006aa}, or quantum low-density parity-check codes~\cite{Breuckmann:2021aa}.
 Although effective, these strategies result in significant overhead, substantially increasing the number of physical qubits required and the time required to decode and correct errors.

 Here, we propose and demonstrate a low-cost method that combines a \emph{fixed-distance} QEC or quantum error detection (QED) code with dynamical decoupling (DD)~\cite{Viola:98,Viola1999PRL,Duan:98e,Vitali:99}.
-This hybrid method, which we call QEC-LDD, can handle \emph{arbitrary-weight} errors.

-Here, LDD stands for `logical dynamical decoupling'; the decoupling sequence is implemented using the logical operators of the QEC code as pulses.
+This hybrid method, which we call QEC-{N}DD, can handle \emph{arbitrary-weight} errors.
+Here, {N}DD stands for ``{normalizer} dynamical decoupling''; the decoupling sequence is implemented using the {normalizer elements} of the QEC code as pulses.